RepairKnowledge

 • Fat pad atrophy: The temporal fat pad naturally atrophies with age; hyaluronidase accelerates this process

-• Native HA content: When the temple region's native hyaluronic acid is dissolved along with filler, tissue support drops further
+• Native HA (Hyaluronic Acid — sugar molecule naturally in skin, holds water) content: When the temple region's native hyaluronic acid is dissolved along with filler, tissue support drops further

 • Bony concavity contrast: With less soft tissue covering the temporal fossa, the underlying bony depression becomes dramatically more visible